Realtime API

 name

 is required when creating a user.
-This operation fails if you don't provide a name
+The promise will reject if you don't provide a name

 Parameters